Charles Dickens: Legacy

-Dickens was commemorated on the Series E £10 note issued by the Bank of England that circulated between 1992 and 2003.
+Dickens was commemorated on the £10 note issued by the Bank of England that circulated between 1992 and 2003.
 His portrait appeared on the reverse of the note accompanied by a scene from The Pickwick Papers.
 The Charles Dickens School is a high school in Broadstairs, Kent.
-A theme park, Dickens World, standing in part on the site of the former naval dockyard where Dickens's father once worked in the Navy Pay Office, opened in Chatham in 2007.
-To celebrate the 200th anniversary of the birth of Charles Dickens in 2012, the Museum of London held the UK's first major exhibition on the author in 40 years.
-In 2002, Dickens was number 41 in the BBC's poll of the 100 Greatest Britons.
+A theme park, Dickens World, was open in Chatham from 2007 to 2016.
+To celebrate the 200th anniversary of his birth in 2012, the Museum of London held the UK's first major exhibition on the author in 40 years.
+From September 2011 to February 2012, the Morgan Library & Museum in New York celebrated him with its exhibition Charles Dickens at 200 with manuscripts, photographs, and original illustrations.

+In 2002 Dickens was number 41 in the BBC's poll of the 100 Greatest Britons.
 American literary critic Harold Bloom placed Dickens among the greatest Western writers of all time.
 In the 2003 UK survey The Big Read carried out by the BBC, five of Dickens's books were named in the Top 100.

-Actors who have portrayed Dickens on screen include Anthony Hopkins, Derek Jacobi, Simon Callow, Dan Stevens and Ralph Fiennes, the latter playing the author in The Invisible Woman (2013) which depicts Dickens's secret love affair with Ellen Ternan which lasted for thirteen years until his death in 1870.
+Actors who have portrayed Dickens on screen include Anthony Hopkins, Derek Jacobi, Simon Callow, Dan Stevens and Ralph Fiennes, the latter playing him in The Invisible Woman (2013) which depicts Dickens's alleged secret love affair with Ellen Ternan which lasted for thirteen years until his death in 1870.

-Dickens and his publications have appeared on a number of postage stamps in countries including: the United Kingdom (1970, 1993, 2011 and 2012 issued by the Royal Mail—their 2012 collection marked the bicentenary of Dickens's birth), the Soviet Union (1962), Antigua, Barbuda, Botswana, Cameroon, Dubai, Fujairah, St Lucia and Turks and Caicos Islands (1970), St Vincent (1987), Nevis (2007), Alderney, Gibraltar, Jersey and Pitcairn Islands (2012), Austria (2013), and Mozambique (2014).
-In 1976, a crater on the planet Mercury was named in his honour.
+Dickens and his publications have appeared on a number of postage stamps in countries including: the United Kingdom (1970, 1993, 2011 and 2012 issued by the Royal Mail—their 2012 collection marked the bicentenary of Dickens's birth), the Soviet Union (1962), Antigua, Barbuda, Botswana, Cameroon, Dubai, Fujairah, Saint Lucia and the Turks and Caicos Islands (1970), Saint Vincent (1987), Nevis (2007), Alderney, Gibraltar, Jersey and Pitcairn Islands (2012), Austria (2013) and Mozambique (2014).
+In 1976 a crater on the planet Mercury was named in his honour.

 In November 2018 it was reported that a previously lost portrait of a 31-year-old Dickens, by Margaret Gillies, had been found in Pietermaritzburg, South Africa.
 Gillies was an early supporter of women's suffrage and had painted the portrait in late 1843 when Dickens, aged 31, wrote A Christmas Carol.
 It was exhibited, to acclaim, at the Royal Academy of Arts in 1844.
 The Charles Dickens Museum is reported to have paid £180,000 for the portrait.

 Works

-Dickens published well over a dozen major novels and novellas, a large number of short stories, including a number of Christmas-themed stories, a handful of plays, and several non-fiction books.
+Dickens published 15 major novels, several novellas, a large number of short stories (including a number of Christmas-themed stories), a handful of plays and several non-fiction books.

-Novels
+Novels and novellas

-Dickens's novels were initially serialised in weekly and monthly magazines, then reprinted in standard book formats.
+Most of Dickens's work was initially published in serial form, either weekly in magazines or monthly in free-standing instalments, then reprinted in standard book formats.